 - Only access URLs that begin with HTTPS.

 - Never share personal information, such as account numbers, passwords or credit card details, via phone, email or unsecured site.

 - Enable two-way authentication whenever possible, which makes it far more difficult for attackers and scareware scammers to exploit.

-At the enterprise level, protecting against scareware attacks will be similar to protecting against malware, ransomware and other cybersecurity threats.
+For any business, protecting against scareware attacks will be similar to protecting against malware, ransomware and other cybersecurity threats.
 These attack techniques are constantly evolving, making protection a challenge for many organizations.
-Follow these best practices to help keep your operations secure: